twist-space/twist-icons/README.md

 > Note: The above content using unplugin plugins is also applicable to Webpack, you only need to switch the path of the plugin introduction.

+## Migrating to @twistify
+To improved ease of use and efficiency, the `@twist-space` namespace migrate to `@twistify`.

+### Why the Change?

+The primary reason for this migration is to simplify the typing and usage experience.
+The `@twistify` namespace eliminates the hyphen **(-)** present in `@twist-space`, making it quicker and more convenient to input, especially during frequent development tasks.
+This small change helps streamline workflows, reducing the potential for typing errors and saving time.

+### What’s Changing?

+- Old Packages:
+  - @twist-space/react-icons
+  - @twist-space/vue3-icons
+  - @twist-space/vue2-icons
+  - @twist-space/twist-icons-plugin
+- New Packages:
+  - @twistify/react-icons
+  - @twistify/vue3-icons
+  - @twistify/vue2-icons
+  - @twistify/icons-plugin

 ### Credits

-This project inspired by [react-icons](https://github.com/react-icons/react-icons) and [xicons](https://github.com/07akioni/xicons).
-The project Icons source from [iconify](https://iconify.design/), I learned a lot from it, thanks these project maintainers!
+This project inspired by `react-icons`、`xicons`、`ant-design-icons`.
+The project Icons source from `iconify`, I learned a lot from it.
 - [iconify](https://github.com/iconify/iconify)
 - [ant-design-icons](https://github.com/ant-design/ant-design-icons)
 - [react-icons](https://github.com/react-icons/react-icons)